Basic Approach to Corporate Governance

 With respect to internal control over financial reporting, based on our Basic Rules and Regulations for Internal Control over Financial Reporting, we endeavor to enhance systems for ensuring the reliability of our financial reporting, appropriately operate internal control systems in terms of implementation, assessment, reporting, and correction, and ensure appropriate and timely disclosure of corporate information.
 The Comprehensive Guidelines for Internal Control in Consolidated Subsidiaries covers the items that subsidiaries are required to address in establishing their internal control systems and in their subsequent ongoing implementation of control activities.

-The internal control over our financial reporting as of March 31, 2024 was assessed and deemed to be effective by Internal Auditing Departments.
-In addition, as a result of the accounting auditor's audit, it was confirmed that the internal control report presents fairly the result of assessments of internal control over financial reporting.
+The internal control over our financial reporting as of March 31, 2025 was assessed and deemed to be effective by internal auditing departments.
+In addition, as a result of the Accounting Auditor’s audit, it was confirmed that the internal control report presents fairly the result of assessments of internal control over financial reporting.

 Directors and Corporate Auditors